 GRACE MEETS POWER

-Many different mascots have featured on the hoods of Jaguars since the company was founded by Sir William Lyons, nearly 75 years ago.
+Many different mascots have featured on the bonnets of Jaguars since the company was founded by Sir William Lyons, nearly 75 years ago.
 Here, we look at the origins and evolution of the Jaguar leaper.

 Unofficial mascots from the 1930s.
 Sir William disapproved of these and commissioned an official Jaguar ‘leaper’ soon afterwards.